Factbox-Some of the biggest splits in Corporate America By Reuters - Up News Info

-(Reuters) – General Electric (NYSE:) Co said on Tuesday it would split into three public companies focusing on energy, healthcare and aviation as the industrial conglomerate seeks to simplify its business, pare debt and enhance its battered share price.
+(Reuters) – Johnson & Johnson (NYSE:) said on Friday it was splitting its consumer health segment from its larger pharma unit, becoming the third company this week after General Electric (NYSE:) Co and Toshiba (OTC:) Corp to take a nimbler approach to business.

-The move comes in the wake of some major U.S. corporate split-ups in the past, as listed below.
+Following is the list of some of the major U.S. corporate split-ups in the past:

 1984 AT&T Inc (NYSE:) In 1974, the U.S. government